-Intrinsic Merit (65% of overall score)
+Intrinsic Merit (35% of overall score)

-- Proposed research shall have clear goals and objectives; address the expectations described in the announcement; and be consistent with the budget, effectively utilize the program management, and demonstrate a high probability for successful implementation. - Proposals shall provide a narrative of the proposed research activity, including the scientific and/or technical merit of the proposed research, unique and innovative methods, approaches, concepts, or advanced technologies, and the potential impact of the proposed research on its field.
+- Proposed research shall have clear goals and objectives, address the expectations described in the announcement, be consistent with the budget, effectively utilize the program management, and demonstrate a high probability for successful implementation. - Proposals shall provide a narrative of the proposed research activity, including the scientific and/or technical merit of the proposed research, unique and innovative methods, approaches, concepts, or advanced technologies, and the potential impact of the proposed research on its field.

-Project Management (20% of overall score)
+NASA Alignment and Partnerships (35% of overall score)

-- This section shall describe the proposer's project management structure in reasonable detail. - Proposals shall describe the use of NASA content, people, or facilities in the execution of the research activities.
-They should describe current and/or previous interactions, partnerships, and meetings with NASA researchers, engineers, and scientists in the area of the proposed research, and discuss how future partnerships between the institution's researchers and personnel at the Mission Directorates and/or Centers will be fostered.
-The name(s) and title(s) of NASA researchers with whom the proposers will partner shall be included.
-NASA shall consider the utilization of NASA venues for recipients to publish their accomplishments.
+- Proposals shall discuss the value of the proposed research to NASA. - Proposals shall describe the use of NASA content, people, or facilities in the execution of the research activities. - Proposals shall describe current and/or previous interactions, partnerships, and meetings with NASA researchers, engineers, and scientists in the area of the proposed research, and discuss how future partnerships will be fostered between or among the institution's researchers and personnel at the Mission Directorates, NASA Centers, and/or NASA's Jet Propulsion Laboratory (JPL). - The name(s) and title(s) of NASA researchers with whom the proposers will partner shall be included. - Proposals shall state how they plan to develop research competitiveness both in the jurisdiction and nationally.